 More and most people already soaking wet joined us until the tiny temple was full of people.

 When the rain seemed to ease up a little everyone started going.
 (Here you have the best example of peer pressure.
 “Let’s wait until the rain has stopped completely…” “But EVERYONE is going.”)
 So also we got back on our motorbike.
 Our goal was the Bokor Hill Station but we looked up a Chinese Temple that was located one km from our current location.
 Just in case the rain gets stronger again.

 And of course.
 It didn’t only get stronger again but also worse than before.
 Moreover, suddenly we found ourselves in the middle of a cloud.
 By now the rain was so strong that it hurt our skin and we just couldn’t see anything anymore.

-Inside of the temple there were already many locals waiting for the rain to stop.
+Inside the temple, there were already many locals waiting for the rain to stop.
 More than an hour did it take in the end until the sky finally cleared up again.
-The locals seems to find that quite entertaining though.
+The locals seemed to find that quite entertaining though.
 Secretly they tried to take pictures of us being more than obvious doing so though.
 Completely soaked by the rain we sat in between them freezing and didn’t quite find the whole thing as entertaining as they did.
 The locals didn’t care though.
-For them it became like a game.
+For them, it became like a game.
 Approaching us more and more one after another to sit next to us while another one did pictures of them with us.
 But the weird point is that they still expected us not to realize that while laughing and making fun really loudly.
-After half an hour of being photographed non stop it got super tiring.
+After half an hour of being photographed non-stop, it got super tiring.
 But what can you do?

 Did I miss something?
 Is there anything else you would like to know?
 Let me know in the comments below.